5 Ways to Transform Your Outdoor Space With Decks by HOUZZ

-“Decks are a great extension to an interior living space and can extend the feeling of interior space,” says architect Lisa Bovell, principal architect at McLeod Bovell Modern Houses in Vancouver.
+“Decks are a great extension to an interior living space and can extend the feeling of interior space,” says designer Lisa Bovell, principal designer at McLeod Bovell Modern Houses in Vancouver.
 Read on to discover five ways that adding a natural wood deck can enhance your outdoor space and lifestyle, and learn the advantages of choosing natural, highly durable and sustainably sourced wood as a decking material.

 A natural wood deck is an ideal transition from your home’s interior to the outdoors.
 “Decks are a great way to create a seamless connection between the interior and the exterior if the color of the hardwood flooring on the interior matches the deck beyond,” Bovell says.
 For this stunning home in West Vancouver designed by McLeod Bovell Modern Houses, the deck’s blonde hue corresponds with the light-toned flooring inside, both a beachy complement to the blue waters of the pool and the inlet beyond.
 Bovell’s team used board-formed concrete for the siding, which has a soft wood grain texture that mimics the natural wood of the deck.